-They usually feel empty inside and have fragile self-esteem which leads them to resort to other measures to make up for it.
-It is important to recognize how a narcissist controls you so that you can take control of your life.
+They usually feel empty inside and have fragile self-esteem which leads them to resort to dubious measures to make up for it.
+It is important to recognize how a narcissist controls you so that you can stay away from them, and protect yourself.

-Here is a list of methods narcissists use to exercise control over their partners, spouse, or close members.
-Let’s find out how do narcissists control you and how can you recognize it.
-They are as follows:
+Here is a list of methods narcissists use to exercise control over their partners, spouse, and other people who are close to them.
+Let’s find out how narcissists control you and how can you recognize it.